English - Writing Academic Research Papers C2

 This is a process writing course during which students will study effective organization of written academic English incorporating discourse markers, topic sentences, and good paragraphing; study effective use of rhetorical structures appropriate to academic English: e.g. theme and rheme, nominalisation, use of passive, as well as register and style appropriate to target audience; and choose a topic commensurate with their interests/area of study and produce an abstract, a presentation and an academic research paper with the support of peers and tutor.

-To improve general written English as well as to identify and eradicate bad writing habits in areas of particular difficulty (e.g. refined use of verb tenses, more complex sentence structures, appropriate style and register).; To develop more effective writing and presentation skills for academic essays for publication (style & register, sentence structure/complexity, presentation of research); To develop general competence in the appropriate format for academic publications
+Upon completion of this module, students will be able to identify and eradicate bad writing habits in areas of particular difficulty (e.g. refined use of verb tenses, more complex sentence structures, appropriate style and register); develop more effective writing and presentation skills for academic essays for publication (style & register, sentence structure/complexity, presentation of research); and have developed general competence in the appropriate format for academic publications.

 Ability to begin work at at least the C1 level of the GER as evidenced by a score in the range of 60 – 80 percent on the placement test at www.moodle.tum.de.
 (Please check current announcements as the exact percentages may vary each semester.)